dandfmd/ProductionCloud_LocalFilesClient/README.md

 # ProductionCloud_LocalFilesClient
 LocalFilesClient syncs products and folders from the ProductionCloud into the PC for local editing.

-### Beta
+## Beta
 This is a recent project and its not a vital part of the server hence it has not been fully develop nor tested.
 We don't recommend its use for important files, projects or in a production line.
 For that we recommend our interactive web form.
-With this said we have found this tools very useful for locally editing drawing CAD files since most of them rely on Windows CAD software.
+With this said we have found this tools very useful for locally editing drawing files since most of them rely on Windows CAD software.

+### Tips for beta testing
+ - Don't select a folder that has another syncing software such as GoogleDrive or DropBox.
+ - Try not to interrupt the connection while file transferring.
+Once a file is saved allow for sufficient time for it to upload.
+ - Don't sync all your files.
+Try too sync edit and remove as needed.
+ - Try to avoid for multiple users syncing the same file at the same time.

-### Install
+## Install
 **Windows**
  1. [Download Windows 64 executable file from GitHub.](https://github.com/dfmdmx/ProductionCloud_LocalFilesClient/blob/master/dist/LocalFilesClient.exe)
  2. Double click to run.